 Once you pre-qualify, you’ll then be asked to submit or upload further documents:

 - Proof of income

 - Disclosure of debts

 - Various tax paperwork

-30-year mortgages are the most popular type of home loan in the United States, and for good reason.
-These mortgages can be paid back over the course of 30 years and they make home purchase possible for people who aren’t earning 6 digits.
-Because the loan term is quite long, you’ll have a significantly lower monthly payment than you would have with a 15-year loan.
-The downside is that interest rates and APR are typically higher than 15-year loans, and the amount of interest paid over the life of the loan will be higher.
+Bottom Line30-year mortgages are the most popular type of home loan in the United States, and for good reason.
+These mortgages can be repaid over the course of 30 years and they make a home purchase more affordable for many borrowers.
+Because the loan term is longer, you’ll have a lower monthly payment than you would have with a 15-year loan.
+The downside is that interest rates and APR are typically higher than with 15-year loans, and the amount of interest paid over the life of the loan will be higher.
 Many borrowers are willing to go this route as the lower monthly payments can help make home ownership a reality for them.